jkroepke/draw-io-cncf-shape/README.md

 # draw-io-cncf-shape

-Updated CNCF Shape based on the CNCF landscape
+This is collection of the CNCF logos packed into a draw.io importable file to draw cloud native architectures

 ## How to embed the shapes